wjessop/Scamp/README.md

 * Bot doesn't detect that it's been kicked out of a channel and reconnect
 * Bot tends to crash when it encounters an error.
+* When encountering a problem straming (Couldn't stream channel 401839 at url https://streaming.campfirenow.com/room/<channel_id>/live.json) no attempt is made to re-connect

 ## How to contribute